Gabriel-Gravin/Teamwork/_posts/2023-10-19-minigametest.md

 ---

 **Directions**
 Freeplay with Link!
-Use "D" to make him move right, use the "A" to make him move left, and use the space bar to jump.
+Use "D" to make him move right, use the "A" to make him move left, and use "W" to make him jump.

 <!DOCTYPE html>
 <html>